MapleStory: Characters

 MapleStory characters exist in worlds or servers.
 Players are able to create multiple characters in each world, though the characters in different worlds can not interact with each other.
 Each world is similar in content with each other.
 The worlds are divided into channels, among which characters are allowed to freely switch.
 The ability to transfer entire characters between worlds was added in December 2007 to Global MapleStory, with restrictions placed on items.
 In May 2012, this option was removed as it caused a negative impact on character gameplay.

-When creating a new character, there are nine branches of classes currently available to choose from with three classes that have no specific branches currently: Explorers (denizens of Maple Island who depart for Victoria Island), Cygnus Knights (servants of Maple World's Cygnus who protect her and their home world), Heroes (the original heroes who fought and sealed the antagonistic Black Mage), Resistance (denizens of the high-tech city of Edelstein who fight against the militaristic Black Wings cult), Sengoku (warriors of Maple World's version of Japan who aim to fight against a fictionalized Oda Nobunaga), Nova (a dragon-like race of people who are denizens of Grandis), Flora (elf-like denizens of Grandis), and Anima (animal-like denizens of Grandis) and Jianghu (denizens of a forest-like continent in Maple World).
-Sia Astelle, Zero, and Kinesis are classes that currently have no specific branches.
+When creating a new character, there are ten branches of classes currently available to choose from with two classes that have no specific branches currently: Explorers (denizens of Maple Island who depart for Victoria Island), Cygnus Knights (servants of Maple World's Cygnus who protect her and their home world), Heroes (the original heroes who fought and sealed the antagonistic Black Mage), Resistance (denizens of the high-tech city of Edelstein who fight against the militaristic Black Wings cult), Sengoku (warriors of Maple World's version of Japan who aim to fight against a fictionalized Oda Nobunaga), Nova (a dragon-like race of people who are denizens of Grandis), Flora (elf-like denizens of Grandis), Anima (animal-like denizens of Grandis), Jianghu (denizens of a forest-like continent in Maple World) and Shine (extraterrestrial denizens originated from MapleStory M).
+Zero and Kinesis are classes that currently have no specific branches.
 Some classes are currently not available in other regions while others are only available at certain times of year.

 Explorer characters start on Maple Island and begin as a Beginner class.
 The Beginner is able to advance into one of the five classes: Warrior, Bowmen, Magician, Thief, and Pirate.
 After choosing their class, further class progression is only allowed within the scope of the first class advancement with advancements at level 30, 60, 100, 200, and 260.
 Three separate classes, under the Explorer branch, are created differently from normal Explorers: Dual Blade (Thief), Pathfinder (Bowman), and Cannoneer (Pirate).

 Cygnus Knight characters begin as the Noblesse class and begin their journey in Ereve.
 At level 10, they are allowed to class advance into five Cygnus Knight classes.